Child Abuse Services

 Medical Exams

 The CAC offers a trauma-informed setting for non-acute sexual abuse examinations.
-The medical staff at the CAC is all-female providers and a medical doctor oversees the program.
-All of the medical providers have received specialized medical training to include the Child Abuse Medical Providers course, and volunteer their time to conduct exams.
+Our medical services are provided in collaboration with Samaritan Medical Center and St. Peters Health Partners so we can ensure that highly trained providers are available to provide compassionate care to our clients.
+All of the medical providers have received specialized medical training to include the Child Abuse Medical Providers course.
 Medical exams are offered to any child that walks through the door.
 Even when no medical evidence is found, we want each child to know that their body is safe.

 Forensic Interviewing